Shyam4801/Identify-commercial-centers-using-Points-of-Interest-POI-data/README.md

 SIGNIFICANCE OF CLUSTERS:

 We can aim at estimating the continuous observed probability distribution.
 The most commonly used method to do this is the so called kernel density estimate (KDE).
-The idea behind KDEs is to count the number of points in a continious way.
+The idea behind KDEs is to count the number of points in a continuous way.
 Instead of using discrete counting, where you include a point in the count if it is inside a certain boundary and ignore it otherwise, KDEs use functions (kernels) that include points but give different weights to each one depending of how far of the location where we are counting the point is.

 The isoclines represent probability of the establishments appearing in those regions are similar and the brighter region denotes the areas with higher probability and the clusters in the central part of chennai seems to have a higher probability of finding commercial establishments